 2. Segment for more precise targeting

-On a similar principle, you can segment your email list to get a clearer idea of customers who help you get better open and click rates and those that are mere names on the paper (email addresses on the screen, to be precise).
-Segment according to subscribers’ demographics, open rates, interest in different content and products, past behavior, etc. By narrowing your focus and sending email to segmented groups, your subscribers will find your email content more relevant, delivering better results because emails target recipients truly interested in them.
+One thing you can do to improve your email monetization is to segment your email list.
+This will give you a clearer idea of customers who have better open and click rates, something you need to know to monetize an email.
+Those email addresses help you get to know your email subscribers and segment email according to audience demographics, open rates, interest in different content and products, past behavior, etc. By narrowing your focus and sending emails to segmented groups, your subscribers will find your email content more relevant, delivering better results because emails target recipients truly interested in them.

 3. Offer native ads